An Information-Theoretic Approach to Understanding Transformers' In-Context Learning of Variable-Order Markov Chains: THEORETICAL INTERPRETATIONS

-Once the underlying CT is estimated accurately, AC can be used to compress the sequence efficiently.
-The difficulty in estimating a context tree is in finding both of its components: the tree structure itself, and the probability distribution associated with each leaf node.
-The likelihood of a sequence $x_1^i$ given $x_{1-D}^0$ for a CT with parameter $(T, \{p_s\}_{s \in \mathcal{L}(T)} )$ is
+The difficulty to identify and estimate accurately the underlying CT is in learning both of its components: the tree structure itself, and the probability distribution associated with each leaf node.
+The likelihood of a sequence $x_1^i$ given $x_{1-D}^0$ for a CT with parameter $(T, \{p_s\}_{s \in \mathcal{L}(T)} )$ is where $\vec{n}_{i, s}$ is the \emph{count vector} associated with suffix $s$